OutbackMan/p-init-backup/c/git/CODE-STYLE.md

 * Have constructor functions take struct as argument and return project specific status code.
 ### Comments
 * Only comment non-obvious code.
 Ensure that the reader doesn't have to make guesses.
 Make sure that the purpose and logic are clear to a reasonably skilled professional.
 * When writing comments use properly constructed sentences, including punctuation.
-Furthermore, don't make assumptions or make implications about race, gender, religion, political orientation or anything else that isn't relevant to the project.
 * Use `//` line comments at end of declaration or statement.
 For example:
 ```c